google/flatbuffers/docs/source/Schemas.md

     When a new field is added to the schema is must use the next available ID.
 -   `deprecated` (on a field): do not generate accessors for this field anymore, code should stop using this data.
+-   `required` (on a non-scalar table field): this field must always be set.
+    By default, all fields are optional, i.e. may be left out.
+This is desirable, as it helps with forwards/backwards compatibility, and flexibility of data structures.
+It is also a burden on the reading code, since for non-scalar fields it requires you to check against NULL and take appropriate action.
+By specifying this field, you force code that constructs FlatBuffers to ensure this field is initialized, so the reading code may access it directly, without checking for NULL.
+If the constructing code does not initialize this field, they will get an assert, and also the verifier will fail on buffers that have missing required fields.
 -   `original_order` (on a table): since elements in a table do not need to be stored in any particular order, they are often optimized for space by sorting them to size.
 This attribute stops that from happening.